Skip to the content.

 What is this?

-This repo is maintained entirely by LLMs through prompts and scripts.
-No direct human editing.
-Every change is an example of LLM-driven development, which means the repo itself demonstrates the patterns it documents.
+This repo is maintained entirely through LLM prompts.
+No direct file editing.
+Every change is an example of LLM-driven development.

 Structure